orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

 being One Guyed.
 For example, In the helicopter fight in MGS1, there is no ration under the central block; that's only in _Twin Snakes_.
 Rations don't restore health in MGS3; you need Life Med for that.

+Don't feel bad about playing on easier difficulty in order to make it through the game.
+Streaming divides your attention, and you can always replay a game on harder difficulty once you've mastered the game.

+_Metal Gear Solid V: The Phantom Pain_ uses a huge amount of licensed music which may trigger DMCA.
+There's no option to disable music, and as far as I know, nobody has yet created a mod to disable or replace the music.
+Have a button set up to mute the game audio and be ready to use it.
+It particularly plays in cassette tapes at various bases, which stop when you collect the tape, and at the jail cell on the medical platform.

 ## Notable other Metal Gear games